Cross-workspace record type overview

 For more information, see Delete record types.

-The records that you add from a secondary workspace roll up and display in the original workspace.
-All members of the original workspace gain View permissions to them.
+The records that you add from a secondary workspace roll up and display in the primary workspace.
+All members of the original primary workspace gain View permissions to them and the records are visible to them only from the Primary workspace, even when they do not have permissions to the secondary workspace.

-The connected record types of a global record type will become available for connection from the workspaces where this record type is added.
+• The record types connected to a global record type will become available for connection from the workspaces where this record type is added.

 For example, if you have a Campaign global record type that has a connection with a Regions record type, and you add the Campaign record type to a secondary workspace, Regions will become cross-workspace connectable from the secondary workspace.
 The secondary workspace members can now create campaigns and link them to regions.